LONDON FILM WORKS

 • Sustain performance quality under time pressure

 Each director will rehearse with professional actors in a film‑school environment, gaining hands‑on experience and individual guidance.
-You will refine your directorial craft while learning how to use space, movement, and rehearsal time more intentionally.
+You will refine your directorial craft through learning how to use space, movement, and rehearsal time more intentionally.

 The focus of this course is directing actors.
 We strip away the non‑essentials and concentrate on the core skills every director needs.
 Over eight days, you will build the practical skills of: